anaisbetts/commands/README.md

 Commands are a new primitive for writing React components that invoke asynchronous methods easily.
 If you've ever tried to write a bunch of ugly useEffect/useState code to manage onClicks, this is much better and easier!

+Commands also automatically ensure that only one invocation of the method is running concurrently, and makes it really easy to write pending and error states.

 Here's an example:

 ```tsx